legiti/legiti-swift-framework-dist/README.md

 }
 ```

+### User Location
+The Inspetor iOS Library can use the user location to help us provide more accurate results, but it will **never** ask for the user location.
+If your app has already the permission for the user location the library will automatically capture the user location, othewise it won't send the location to us.

 ### Models
-If you are comming from one of our backend libraries you will notice that we do not use models in our frontend libraries.
-Here you just need to send us the id of the model.
+If you are comming from one of our backend libraries you will notice that we do not use models (e.g. Account, Sale) in our frontend libraries.
+Here you just need to send us the id of the model (e.g. sale ID, account ID).

 ## More Information
 For more info you should check the [Inspetor Frontend docs](https://inspetor.github.io/docs-frontend)